-Monitoring and logging information about user access and actions is the best way to detect and prevent insider attacks.
+Monitoring and logging information about user access and actions is one of the best insider threat detection and prevention techniques.

 In case of a security incident, military software protection will provide you with details of who accessed critical assets and which actions this user performed.

 Different insider threat detection software have different sets of features.
 The most important ones for arranging robust cybersecurity for the military are: